k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 ## Reference Tables Backup and Restore

-Since release 7.1 it is possible to backup reference tables by schemas or 'ALL' so it  becomes much easier to restore a node if it's reference tables data gets our of sync or to sync the reference tables data to a new joined node.
+Since the 7.1 release, it is possible to back up reference tables by schemas or 'ALL' so it becomes much easier to restore a node if it's reference tables data gets our of sync or to sync the reference tables data to a new joined node.
 A new ref_backup command is introduced, it is recommanded to call this command from a broadway flow to secure a reference backup according to the frequency that is required to your implementation.

 Reference backup is stored in the same storage as defined on DEFAULT_LU_FILES_STORAGE_TYPE parameters in config.ini, unless the COMMONS_BACKUP_DEFAULT_STORAGE parameter is setup in config.ini.